Shaikhabdulh/Discord_Notification/readme.md

 * Go to **User Settings → Advanced → Enable Developer Mode**
 * Right-click your desired channel and role → Copy IDs for `THREAD_ID` and `ROLE_ID`
+# For More Detailed Explanation, Follow Below Steps
 ---
 ## 🔧 Get Your Discord IDs (Enable Developer Mode)